phase2/grunt-drupal-tasks/docs/soe_build_notes.md

 *  `grunt reset` runs drush rr and drush cc all on local
 *  `grunt localadmin` sets local admin login to admin/admin

+> More grunt commands

+* `grunt package` packages the build/html directory to the build/packages/package dir for proper ACE formatting
+* `grunt git_deploy` adds acquia dependencies, the simplesaml symlink and deploys the build/packages/package dir to the artifact repo

 > Deployment

 * be sure forcing https is uncommented in settings.php